About Beaver County

 - Sales tax permits are issued by the Oklahoma Tax Commission and can be researched through their online systems.

-For comprehensive business entity searches including corporations, limited liability companies, limited partnerships, and other formal business structures, the Oklahoma Secretary of State maintains the statewide business registry accessible online at sos.ok.gov.
+For full business entity searches including corporations, limited liability companies, limited partnerships, and other formal business structures, the Oklahoma Secretary of State maintains the statewide business registry accessible online at sos.ok.gov.
 The Secretary of State's business filing database allows free searches by business name, officer name, or filing number, and provides access to Articles of Incorporation, annual reports, registered agent information, and entity status.
 Professional licenses for occupations such as contractors, cosmetologists, accountants, and healthcare providers are issued by various Oklahoma state licensing boards rather than county offices.

 Anyone starting a business in Beaver County should consult with both county offices for local permits and the Oklahoma Secretary of State for formal business entity registration to ensure full compliance with all applicable regulations.